A Tokyo Itinerary: What to Do in Tokyo in 3 Days!

 Roppongi Hills is a neighbourhood at large, but I think it's worth being included on the list.
 Firstly, it's one of the premier entertainment districts in Tokyo, and that alone makes it worth including on your 3 day Tokyo itinerary.

 The area is filled with great small bars (izakayas) , but you've also got the Tokyo City View Observation Deck.
 Personally, I went to the Mori Museum which contained some art I adored from the likes of Utagawa Kuniyoshi, then went up the observation deck for a view of the city.
+As you tour Tokyo, I’d say this place is definitely worth the stop.

-Ueno Park is nice to sneak into your three days in Tokyo, as it offers a bit of a reprieve from the hustle and bustle of the city.
+Ueno Park is nice to sneak into your 3 days in Tokyo, as it offers a bit of a reprieve from the hustle and bustle of the city.
 It's especially worth a visit if you happen to be in Tokyo during Cherry Blossom season.

 It's one of Japan's oldest city parks, and one of Japan's most popular city parks (with some estimating it's visited by over ten million people a year.)
 Beyond the fact that it's lovely for a walk, and it contains some museums and attractions that are fascinating, it's a marvelous place to just go and do some people watching!